Set up your project

 Kontent.ai allows you to create any number of projects in your subscription.
 Depending on your project needs, decide whether you are going to set up one or multiple projects.

 In most cases, a single project is sufficient to cover typical content needs.
-You can divide content in the project to mimic your business structure.
-Though there might be exceptions when you'll benefit from using more projects.
-Ask yourself if your content can share most of the settings or if you need to separate your content in some way.
+You can use collections to divide content in the project to mimic your business structure.
+But there can be exceptions when you'll benefit from using more projects.
+Ask yourself if your content can share most of the settings, or you need completely separate partitions of your content that don't share almost anything.

 2. Choose how you organize content

 Your project in Kontent.ai is a single collaborative space.
 Whether you're going to work on content with multiple teams or on your own, think ahead and set up boundaries for your content with collections.

 Collections help you manage content for initiatives large and small.
 For instance, you can set up collections for marketing campaigns, company departments, regional teams, and more.
 Collections empower enterprises to manage all their content in one place by eliminating silos and maximizing content reuse.